kvvaradha/Simple-HRM-for-FrontAccounting/SimpleHRM/readme.txt

 INSTALLATION:
-Download and extract the HumanResourceManagement folder on your modules directory , than follow this steps
+Download and extract the SimpleHRM folder on your modules directory , than follow this steps

 1. FrontAccounting -> Setup -> Install/Activate Extensions

-   Click on the icon in the right column corresponding to HumanResourceManagement
+   Click on the icon in the right column corresponding to SimpleHRM

    Extensions drop down box -> Activated for (name of your business)

-   Click on "active" box for HumanResourceManagement -> Update
+   Click on "active" box for SimpleHRM -> Update

 2. FrontAccounting -> Setup -> Access Setup

-   Select appropriate role click on HumanResourceManagement header and entry -> Save Role
+   Select appropriate role click on SimpleHRM header and entry -> Save Role

    Logout and log back in